lennonpuype/ppp/README.md

 # My Personal Passion Project
-For this Project I get 2 months to make something for a client of your chose to fullfill a tool they can use in real life.
+For this Project I get 1 month to make something for a client of your chose to fullfill a tool they can use in real life.
 The client can be yourself or a real client where you make something for them they can use in real life.
 The way this has to be made are with everything wee learned in the past 3 years and with minimum 1 thing you explore yourself so you show you can follow the fast changing technological world.

 ## Who is the client?
 The client is everyone who wants to have fun with friends when they are bored.
 You can do this local and from a different place.
 Crossplay isn't a problem, Mobile Tablet or Desktop will be able to play together